Solidworks VBA Macro - Create Reference Point

 Below image shows the message for Number of Points to the user.

-• Step 2 - Assigned input value to response variable.
+Figure 3: Input box for entering Number of Points - Step 2 - Assigned input value to

 ' This will handle empty value or cancel case